• Skip to main content

 Jobs

-The Center for Arms Control and Non-Proliferation offers paid internship opportunities for students and recent graduates interested in policies to reduce the threat of nuclear weapons and increase peace and security.
+The Center for Arms Control and Non-Proliferation offers paid internship opportunities for students and recent graduates interested in working towards greater peace and security through the reduction of the threat posed by nuclear weapons.

-Located on Capitol Hill in the heart of Washington D.C., the Center is a respected non-profit organization that educates Congress and the public on national security issues through policy, advocacy, and investigations.
-Center interns have the opportunity to contribute to the organization in a number of issue areas.
+Located on Capitol Hill in the heart of Washington D.C., the Center is a respected non-profit organization that educates Congress and the public about national security issues through policy research and advocacy outreach.
+Center interns have the opportunity to contribute to the organization in a number of critical issue areas.

-We are now accepting applications for our Summer 2021 internship.
-The expected duration is 12-16 weeks, depending on availability, for 30 hours per week, at a rate of $15.00 per hour.
-Note: The position will be virtual, with the possibility of a partial in-person experience in Washington D.C. depending on the Covid-19 situation and the candidate’s circumstances at the time of the internship start.
+We are now accepting applications for our Fall 2025 internship.
+The expected duration is 12 weeks, depending on availability, for 20 hours per week, at a rate of $18.60 per hour.
+Note: The position will be largely in person, with some flexibility for virtual work.

-Applications for Summer 2021 internships are due FRIDAY, APRIL 30 by 5 p.m.
+Applications for Fall 2025 internships are due Friday, July 25 at 5 p.m.
+ET.

 Academic credit is available.
 We are unfortunately unable to sponsor visas.